tiltonneena/MinWage-CrimeProject/README.md

 ### Data Source
-This analysis was conducted by merging two separate open-source data found on Kaggle.
+This analysis was conducted by merging two separate open-source data sets found on Kaggle.
 - Historical minimum wage per year for each state from 1968 to 2020, found [here](https://www.kaggle.com/datasets/lislejoem/us-minimum-wage-by-state-from-1968-to-2017?resource=download).
-This dataset was compiled by the Kaggle contributor with public information found on the U.S. Department of Labor website.
+This data set was compiled by the Kaggle contributor with public information found on the U.S. Department of Labor website.
 - Crimes and incarceration by state from 2001 to 2016, found [here](https://www.kaggle.com/datasets/christophercorrea/prisoners-and-crime-in-united-states?select=ucr_by_state.csv).
-This dataset was complied by the Kaggle contributor using data provided by the Bureau of Justice Statistics.
+This data set was complied by the Kaggle contributor using data provided by the Bureau of Justice Statistics.

 ### Methodology
-1. The two datasets were found and downloaded from Kaggle.
-Then, they were cleaned and wrangled in Python before the two were merged into one large dataframe.
+1. The two data sets were found and downloaded from Kaggle.
+Then, they were cleaned and wrangled in Python before the two were merged into one large data frame.

     <p align="center">
       <img width="564" height="61" src="Images/pysc_nan.jpg"/>